 I know in my heart he heard me.
 He understood what I was telling him when we spoke that night at our kitchen table because he asked if we could go see our rockin’ counselor together next time.
 Unfortunately, she cancelled both of our appointments this week and we don’t see her until December but that’s okay.
 We’ll survive.

-Since I started detaching from him a few weeks ago, he’s done the storm door, did a small (very small) amount of work in the Florida room, helped in Junior’s room, and then after the discussion about him spending money on his hobby he went out and bought a new bed set for Junior…I had to think about that one for awhile.
+Since I started detaching from him a few weeks ago, he’s done the storm door, did a small (very small) amount of work in the spare room, helped in Junior’s room, and then after the discussion about him spending money on his hobby he went out and bought a new bed set for Junior…I had to think about that one for awhile.

 My first impulse was to be angry but once he put it together he spoke about how happy Junior will be he said, “Plus, when I snore, you can sleep in here and I’m going to get a better mattress for it too.”
 So, I think it was his way of showing me he doesn’t just buy stuff for him?
 I don’t know…either way, it’s a great bed set.